 A week after Audrey was born, her parents, Earlene and Matthew, got a call from their doctor to let them know that NJ state newborn screening for severe combined immunodeficiency (SCID) was abnormal.
 New Jersey, where Audrey was born, is one of 42 states that currently screen for SCID, a relatively rare condition (1 in 60-70,000 births) in which a child has virtually no resistance to infections.

-The next day, Audrey was seen and additional testing was performed through the Immunology Service at Children’s Hospital of Philadelphia.
+The next day, Audrey was seen and additional testing was performed through the Immunology Program at Children’s Hospital of Philadelphia.
 The testing confirmed the diagnosis of SCID.